netcinematics/WEB3_DIGITAL_ID/README.md

 # WEB3_DIGITAL_ID

-Web3 Digital Identity System (DIDz), is a lightweight and fun, identity verification system, that uses self-assigned attributes, and social-proof to emulate the reality of fluid identity.
-You MINT your own IDENTITY, while others: validate, verify, deny, or gatekeep... your identity.
-Interesting? : )
+Web3 Digital Identity System (DIDz), is a lightweight and fun, identity verification system.
+It uses self-assigned attributes, and social-proof to emulate - fluid identity.
+Where you MINT your own IDENTITY, for others tp: validate, verify, deny, or gatekeep... your identity.
+Interested?
+It is almost... like a GAME! : )

 ## OVERVIEW

 Human Identity is a very complicated concept (contrary to popular belief).
-It is fluid, changing moment to moment, and can be very confusing.
+It is fluid, changing moment to moment, and can be very confusing to validate good-actors, or to confirm bad-actors.
+This MVP (PoC) DIDz System is a thoughtful experiment in solving that very tricky puzzle!

-The entire system is based on key design principles.
+The entire system is based on key design principles (below), with a gradual rollout methodology.
+That starts with ONLY 2 SIMPLE USE CASES!
+That can scale-up dramatically... thereafter.

+# DIDz MVP - 2 SIMPLE USE CASES:

+1) MINT SELF-ASSIGN IDENTITY
+INPUT: wallet0x, alias, timestamp
+OUTPUT: NFT SVG with WALLET 0x, alias, timestamp with WORDS with SYMBOLS of IDENTITY.

+2)  VALIDATE IDENTITY
+INPUT: wallet address
+OUTPUT: 0x, wallet0x, alias, timestamp, words of IDENTITY.

+That is it!!!

 ### IDENTITY_DESIGN_PRINCIPLE_#1
 > at any moment a hero can act as villian, and